leibnitz27/cfr/README.md

 ### Decompilation note comments

 The expected Java output files support comments representing _decompilation notes_.
-They are ignored during comparison with the actual Java output and can for example be used to indicate incorrect or improvable output.
+They are ignored during comparison with the actual Java output and can for example be used to indicate incorrect or improvable CFR output.
 There are two kinds of decompilation notes:

-- Line: Start with `//#` (optionally with indentation)
+- Line: Start with `//#` (optionally prefixed with whitespace)
 - Inline: `/*# ... #*/`

-Line decompilation notes should be used sparingly, especially in large files because they shift line numbers (due to being removed during comparison) for the diff files, which can be confusing.
+Line decompilation notes should be used sparingly, especially in large files, because they shift line numbers for the diff files (due to being removed during comparison), which can be confusing.

 Example:
 ```java